JC Equity Release

 It’s easy to overlook your property as part of your finances, but your home is probably the biggest asset you have.

-Unless the value of your property has fallen, the many years you spent paying off your mortgage - along with the overall increase in house prices over the last few years - will have likely increased your home equity and therefore the financial potential in your property.
+Unless the value of your property has fallen for a specific reason, the many years you spent paying off your mortgage - along with the overall increase in house prices over the last 20 years - will have likely increased your home equity and therefore the financial potential in your home.

-Equity release is a way to unlock this potential and access the money in your home.
+As well as downsizing, equity release is a way for homeowners aged 55 and over to unlock this potential and access some of the money “tied up” in their home.

 Is Equity Release Right for You?

-If you’re aged 55 and over and are considering later life lending options, equity release could be the solution you’re looking for.
+If you’re aged 55 or over and are considering later life lending options, equity release could be the solution you’re looking for.

 You’ll need expert equity release advice before you can go about releasing equity.
 It’s a regulatory requirement.

-A qualified, specialist adviser will be able to talk you through all of the options available and find a product that suits your needs.
+A qualified, specialist adviser will be able to guide you through all of the options available and find a plan to suit your needs.

 Our Equity Release Partner